programmer229/Torch-LLM-RL/README.md

-# Simple-Torch-LLM-RL
+# SimpleTorchLLMRL

 A PyTorch-native reinforcement learning library for training language models that embraces PyTorch's design philosophy while providing powerful abstractions for complex RL scenarios.

 ## 🎯 Philosophy

-Unlike other RL libraries that abstract away PyTorch, Simple-Torch-LLM-RL is built **with** PyTorch, not **on top of** it.
+Unlike other RL libraries that abstract away PyTorch, SimpleTorchLLMRL is built **with** PyTorch, not **on top of** it.
 We provide the building blocks you need while letting you maintain full control over your training loop, model architecture, and optimization strategy.

 ## 🚀 Key Features